im-giri/personal-portfolio-website/README.md

 - A simple responsive personal portfolio website designed for my personal use
 - Compatible with all devices(Mobile phones, Desktop etc.)
-- Available in both light and dark mode

 ## Languages used:
 - HTML